rilldata/rill/runtime/pkg/activity/README.md

 ## Required event format

-We do not enforce strict schemas for differen event types, but we do require all events to have the following format:
+We do not enforce strict schemas for different event types, but we do require all events to have the following format:

 ```json
 {